LT4CPR/2026_aacl_workshop/shared_task/tools/visualization_tools/README.md

 # Visualization tools

-Two tools for inspecting the shared task data.
+Three tools for inspecting the shared task data.
 Plain Python 3, no dependencies.
+For analysis tools that measure properties of the corpus rather than display it, see `tools/other_tools/`.

 | Tool | Purpose |
 | --- | --- |